 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-FundedNext Futures is $399 cheaper to get started.
-DayTraders charges $469 one-time plus a $130 activation fee.
+DayTraders is $32 cheaper to get started.
+DayTraders charges $38 one-time plus a $130 activation fee.
 FundedNext Futures charges $200 one-time.
+DayTraders currently has an active promotion which may further reduce cost.

-FundedNext Futures gets you funded faster, with an estimated ~24 days to first payout (24d processing).
+FundedNext Futures gets you funded faster, with an estimated ~0 days to first payout (Varies).
 FundedNext Futures has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 DayTraders requires your best day to be no more than 50% of total profit.

-DayTraders offers up to 100% profit split(On Demand payouts, $500 min), while FundedNext Futures offers up to 80%(On Demand payouts, $250 min).
+DayTraders offers up to 100% profit split(On Demand payouts), while FundedNext Futures offers up to 80%(On Demand payouts).
 The 20 percentage point difference in profit split can add up significantly over time — on a $10,000 profit, that's $2,000 more in your pocket.

 Starting at $79.99 · One-time fee (no subscription)